16241 North Florida Avenue,

 Over the last two decades, the popularity of Living Trusts has skyrocketed.
 No longer a tool just for the rich, Living Trusts are one of the most common estate planning tools in use today.

-This legal arrangement, usually drafted by an estate attorney, creates a separate entity called a Living Trust.
+Usually drafted by an estate attorney, this legal arrangement creates a separate entity called a Living Trust.
 A Living Trust is called that simply because it is created while you're alive (as opposed to a "testamentary" trust created after death).

 The Living Trust document itself names three different parties.
 The individual (or couple) that establishes the Trust is named the Grantor (also referred to as the Trustor).